Supply Chain · Glendale

 Exactly what you get

 A deployed planning and visibility system: your supplier network encoded with real lead times, PO lifecycles tracked, exception queues live, and event-demand models trained on your history.
 Documentation chains attached to shipments where compliance demands it.
 Source code and infrastructure yours, planner training included.
-Expect the system to feed your warehouse management system and business intelligence dashboards rather than duplicating them; the seams should be explicit in the architecture.
+Expect the system to feed your warehouse management system and business intelligence (BI) dashboards rather than duplicating them; the seams should be explicit in the architecture.

 How to choose a developer in Glendale